-*Temporarily Closed* As Main Street’s oldest county Heritage site—constructed around 1780—the Thomas Isaac Log Cabin commemorates the early stages of European development in the Patapsco River Valley.
+*Temporarily Closed* When the site reopens, tours will be available on Saturdays and Sundays from 1-4pm through December.
+School groups and private tours available year-round, weather permitting.
+Constructed around 1780 on nearby Merryman Street, the Thomas Isaac Log Cabin commemorates the early stages of European development in the Patapsco River Valley.
 The site’s namesake, Thomas Isaac, purchased the structure in 1858 to expand his land holdings.
 The site served as important resource for city’s African American community in the 1870s, preceding the still-active St. Luke A.M.E. church as a meeting place.
-The cabin’s small size and spare interior reflect the style of most homes from the end of the 18th century, lending visitors to the site a sense of Howard County’s colonial past.
+The cabin remained in the Isaac family until 1933.
+John Henry Stanton aquired the property and later willed it to his widow, Fannie Jackson Stanton, in 1963.
+By the 1970s, the building was vacant and boarded up.
+In the 1980s, the cabin was dismantled and rebuilt where it stood until the summer of 2018.
+After the May 27 flash flood, the immediate area surrounding the building was no longer an ideal or safe location.
+The cabin was once again moved.
+It is temporarily closed and stored in Parking Lot F with plans for a permanent relocation on the Barnard Fort House property.
+The cabin’s small size and spare interior reflect the style of most homes from the end of the 18th century, lending visitors a sense of Howard County’s colonial past.

 Attractions - General Info